User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Data records

 \section{Data records}

 The UXPID dataset is available at Zenodo \cite{Kulyabin2025UXPID}.
 The dataset consists of 7130 JSON files with more than 36k comments.
 Each of the JSON files represents a single forum branch consisting of at least one post and the related responses, summing up to 29k replies in total.
 The mean number of comments in the collected data is 5.1 with minimal of 1 and maximal of 54.
-The distributions of branches by year, number of comments, severity, sentiment, type, and topic status are shown in the Fig.~\ref{fig:distribution}.
-Dataset includes 4532 unsolved and 2598 solved branches.
-Most of branches were originated by a question - 7030.
+The distributions of branches by year, number of comments, severity, sentiment, type, and branch status are shown in the Fig.~\ref{fig:distribution}.
+Dataset includes 4532 unsolved and 2598 solved branches (\texttt{branch\_status}).
+The \texttt{branch\_type} field records the structural nature of the initiating post: 7030 out of 7130 branches were initiated by a user question, which is typical of technical support forums where users seek solutions to problems.
+The remaining 100 branches correspond to other post types such as discussions or announcements.

 Each JSON file consists of four parts: metadata, which provides general information about the branch; content, which contains processed and anonymized user comments; analysis, which presents obtained insights about the branch; and topics, which assign topic classes.